alexr123456/TFA-Bullet-Ballistics/README.md

 # TFA Bullet Ballistics
 This is currently not intended for players, if you are a developer please read below.

+# FAQ
+Q. It doesn't seem like it's working up close?
+A. Hitscan bullets are used on shots less than 1000 source units ( ~19.5 Meters )

+Q. Why are the bullets so fast
+A. This aims to simulate real bullets, not Battlefield bullets.
+**Kar98K: Muzzle velocity = 760m/s, 300m shot, distance/velocity = 0.39 seconds to hit**

+Q. Why isn't my weapon using the bullets?
+A. You need to do the setup for **Every** weapon that needs ballistics

 # Installation/Setup